FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-05.md

 MLRsearch aims to address these problems by applying the following set of enhancements:

+- Allow multiple shorter trials instead of one big trial per load.
+  - Optionally, tolerate a percentage of trial result with higher loss.
 - Allow searching for multiple search goals, with differing goal loss ratios.
   - Each trial result can affect any search goal in principle (trial reuse).